rahulrox9/RahulS_LaTeCT/README.md

 If you use LaTeCT in published work, please cite the associated publication.

-Citation information will be added following publication.
+Citation details will be added following publication.

 ---